-The purpose of this policy is to establish an orientation period for all new health care staff working in the facility, in cooperation with the health authority.
-The goal is to improve the competency of the health care staff and the effectiveness of the care delivered, as well as to maintain the safety and security of the custody environment and to comply with all applicable laws, regulations and national health care standards observed by the Office.
+The purpose of this policy is to establish an orientation period for all new health care staff working in the facility, in cooperation with Sheriff's Office Staff.
+The goal is to provide a orientation to better allow health care staff to understand Sheriff's Office policies and procedures, as well as to maintain the safety and security of the custody environment and to comply with all applicable lawsand regulations.